NakamotoInstitute/nakamotoinstitute.org/client/content/pages/en/rpow.md

-Reusable Proof-of-Work (RPOW) was an invention by Hal Finney intended as a prototype for a digital cash based on Nick Szabo's [theory of collectibles](/library/shelling-out/).
+Reusable Proof-of-Work (RPOW) was invented by Hal Finney intended as a prototype for a digital cash based on Nick Szabo's [theory of collectibles](/library/shelling-out/).
 RPOW was a significant early step in the history of digital cash and was a precursor to Bitcoin.
 Although never intended to be more than a prototype, RPOW was a very sophisticated piece of software that would have been capable of serving a huge network, had it caught on.

 ## Historical Context